-- Such corporation did not hold any U.S. real property interests on the date of disposition, - 2.
-All the U. S. real property interests held by such corporation at any time during the shorter of the applicable periods were disposed of in transactions in which the full amount of any gain was recognized, and

-For dispositions after December 17, 2015, such corporation and any predecessor of such corporation was not a RIC or a REIT during the shorter of the applicable periods during which the interest was held.
+- Such corporation did not hold any U.S. real property interests on the date of disposition. - All the U.S. real property interests held by such corporation at any time during the shorter of the applicable periods were disposed of in transactions in which the full amount of any gain was recognized, and - Such corporation and any predecessor of such corporation was not a RIC or a REIT during the shorter of the applicable periods during which the interest was held.

 Exception for publicly traded stock.
-If, at any time during the calendar year, any class of stock of a domestic corporation is regularly traded on an established securities market, an interest in such corporation will not be treated as a U.S. real property interest if the beneficial owner did not own more than 5% of the total fair market value of that class of interests, or 10% of the total fair market value of that class of interests in the case of a REIT (5% for dispositions before December 18, 2015) at any time during the shorter of the applicable periods.
+If, at any time during the calendar year, any class of stock of a domestic corporation is regularly traded on an established securities market, an interest in such corporation will not be treated as a U.S. real property interest if the beneficial owner did not own more than 5% of the total fair market value of that class of interests, or 10% of the total fair market value of that class of interests in the case of a REIT at any time during the shorter of the applicable periods.
 Certain constructive ownership rules apply for purposes of determining whether any person meets the above ownership threshold of any class of stock.
 See section 897(c)(6)(C) for more information on the constructive ownership rules.

 Amount to withhold.
 The transferee must deduct and withhold a tax on the total amount realized by the foreign person on the disposition.
-The rate of withholding generally is 15% (10% for dispositions before February 17, 2016).
+The rate of withholding generally is 15%.